Shadows Fall: Of One Blood (1998–2000)

 In 1998, Labonte was asked to leave the band due to personal and artistic differences.
-He had ideas for a side project while a member of the band, and went on to form All That Remains.
-The band looked for a replacement vocalist and eventually recruited Milford, MA native Brian Fair of the pioneering metalcore band Overcast.
+He had ideas for a side project while a member of the band and went on to form All That Remains.
+The band searched for a replacement vocalist and eventually recruited Milford, Massachusetts native Brian Fair from Overcast.
 The band had been friends with Fair for years.
-After a US Summer tour with Shai Hulud, Overcast disbanded and the band asked Fair if he would like to join Shadows Fall.
-While on tour Shadows Fall was signed to Century Media Records.
-The band recorded its second studio album Of One Blood with Fair on vocals in 2000, and the release included re-recorded songs from Somber Eyes to the Sky.
-In 2001, David Germain decided to leave the band due to alcoholism, and was replaced by former Stigmata and Burning Human drummer Jason Bittner.
+After a US Summer tour with Shai Hulud, Overcast disbanded—and the band asked Fair to join Shadows Fall.